Mohammed Fahad Al-Harthi

-Mohammed Fahad Al-Harthi is a Saudi writer, journalist and media expert based in Saudi Arabia.
+Mohammed Fahad Al-Harthi (محمد فهد الحارثي) is a Saudi writer, journalist and media expert based in Saudi Arabia.
 Al-Harthi has been the CEO of the Saudi Broadcasting Authority since August 2020, and the President of the Arab States Broadcasting Union since December 2021.
 His experience extends to more than 20 years in the fields of traditional and new media.
 Al-Harthi is also the President of the Saudi Media Forum since 2019, and the President of the Saudi Media Award.
 Additionally, he is a board member of the World Association of Newspapers and News Publishers (WAN-IFRA), and a member of the Board of Directors of the Saudi Journalists Association.
 He is the editor-in-chief of a group of magazines and websites such as Arrajol, Sayidaty and AboutHer, owned by the Saudi Research and Marketing Group.

-Al-Harthi has a postgraduate degree in international journalism from the City, University of London and a bachelor's degree in architecture.